 On July 9, 2003, we amended our Senior Credit Facility to consist of a \$50.0 million, five-year revolving loan, referred to as the Revolving Credit Facility, and a \$100.0 million, six-year term loan, referred to as the Term Loan Facility.
 The Revolving Credit Facility contains a \$40.0 million sub limit for the issuance of standby letters of credit.
 On February 20, 2004, we amended the Senior Credit Facility to, among other things, reduce the interest rates applicable to borrowings under the Senior Credit Facility, obtain flexibility to make certain information technology related capital expenditures and provide additional time to reinvest the net proceeds from the sale of PCG.
 On June 25, 2004, we used \$43.0 million of net proceeds from the sale of PCG to permanently reduce the term loan portion of the Senior Credit Facility, and we also wrote off approximately \$0.3 million in deferred financing costs related to this payment.
-At April 3, 2005, we had borrowings of \$50.5 million outstanding under the term loan portion of the Senior Credit Facility, and \$33.0 million outstanding in letters of credit under the revolving portion of the Senior Credit Facility.
+At April 3, 2005, we had borrowings of \$50.5 million outstanding under the term loan portion of the Senior Credit Facility, no amounts outstanding under the revolving portion of the Senior Credit Facility, and \$33.0 million outstanding in letters of credit under the revolving portion of the Senior Credit Facility.